All his life, his health was poor. It took more than 50 years to find out why

 Knapp experienced this firsthand when he told a neighbour who is a physician that he was undergoing testing for CF.

-"I thought that was only diagnosed in children," he remembered his neighbor saying.
+"I thought that was only diagnosed in children," he remembered his neighbour saying.

 Several months after receiving the results of the genetic test, Knapp became a patient at Emory University's Adult CF Clinic.